spinnylights/some_sort_of_game_engine/README.md

 For binary distribution purposes, the goal is to build the Linux, Windows, and macOS builds all on Linux, cross-compiling as needed.
 With that in mind, these instructions have been tested in a Linux environment only for the time being.
-They _should_ work under Windows using e.g. [MSYS2](https://www.msys2.org/) and MinGW-w64 (MSVC support is not guaranteed), and under macOS provided that you have a C++ compiler installed.
+They work under Windows using WSL2, and also _should_ work under Windows using e.g. [MSYS2](https://www.msys2.org/) and MinGW-w64 (MSVC support is not guaranteed), and under macOS provided that you have a C++ compiler installed.
 The Linux